-During the Gilded Age, gentleman farms were an important element of the upper-class lifestyle.
+During the Gilded Age, the gentleman farm was an important element of the upper-class lifestyle.
 They served as formal summer mansions and working farms that often supplied produce and dairy products to the owners’ winter residences.

 George Washington led the way as the nation’s first gentleman farmer in chief.
 But the fashion for elegant mansions sitting on landscaped farmland didn’t take hold until after the Civil War.

 The Gentleman Farm